 TALON SMITH: was born and raised in Pittsburgh, PA.
 She began studying ceramics at CCAC in 2008 and continued her education at Carlow University.
 Smith is a teaching artist at Manchester Craftsmen’s Guild as well as a studio potter.
 She currently works out of a studio in Pittsburgh, PA that she shares with Three Rivers Clay Works.

-6342 JACKSON ST: STEPHANIE FLOM WITH GUESTS KYLE HOUSER AND
+6342 JACKSON ST: STEPHANIE FLOM WITH

 KYLE HOUSER has been involved in fine arts and education for over twenty years including: teaching in public schools, private schools and international.
 He worked as an art teacher at the secondary level for nine years prior to returning to graduate school.
 Along with teaching, his experience includes: arts management, gallery direction and curatorial work as well as curriculum and program development for higher education, public non-profits and residency programs like the School of Art within the Chautauqua Institution in western New York.